-The diel vertical migration patterns of different developmental stages of C. glacialis were studied for early summer and autumn periods at station D-2 (Table 1).
-The diel dynamics of the vertical distribution was analyzed.
-The migrations have been registered if the difference in copepod abundance exceeded 30% between the neighbouring water layers when comparing two subsequent samplings.

-D-3 описание координаты
+Temperature is measured in parallel to the zooplankton sampling.
+During the period of 1961–2006, the water temperature was measured by reversing thermometers mounted on the Nansen bottle (BM-48) at 0-, 5-, 10-, 15-, 25-, 50-m depths and near the bottom (63–65 m) or by bathythermograph GM7-III.
+Since 2006, the water temperature is measured by CTD probe MIDAS CTD+ (Valeport Ltd.) on continuous profiles from surface to bottom.
+Prior to active application of the new equipment, CTD was intercalibrated with reversing thermometers and bathythermograph.
+No significant discrepancies were found within the limits of accuracy of the previously used equipment.

-The seston sampling has been performed during 2000-2008 at station D-1, major characteristics (dry weight, Chl a, Corg, Norg) were analyzed at the standard depths (see above) simultaneously with zooplankton sampling.
+The seston sampling was performed during 2000-2008 at station D-1, major characteristics (dry weight, Chl a, Corg, Norg) were analyzed at the standard depths (see above) simultaneously with zooplankton sampling.
 Filters with seston were immediately placed to 90% aqua acetone (Evans et al. 1987) after filtering for further analysis of Chl a and phaeophytine (here and further phytopigments); standard analytical methods have been applied (Bathmann and Liebezeit 1986).
 Prior to CN analysis, filters were gently washed with 3-6 drops of 1N HCl to remove all inorganic C, rinsed with 10 mL distilled water under 0.4 Pa vacuum and dried for 24 h at +54 °C to constant weight.
 Organic C and N content was measured at Carlo Erba NA 1500 Analyzer using standard techniques in the Department of Biological Oceanography, Alfred-Wegener Institute (Bremerhaven, Germany).
 Pigment per carbon ratio (PPC, µg µg-1) was calculated according to Harris et al. (2000).

 Seasonal dynamics and vertical distribution of C. glacialis abundance